Finding the best muzzle brakes for your AR 15 starts by doing your research. The following article helps you narrow your options.

 (5.)
 A great many manufacturers complete their rifles with a basic A2 style muzzle brake.
 This is both cheap and effective for the manufacturer and works just fine for the owner who just wants a simple AR-15 rifle.
 But for those discriminating owners who don’t settle for average, there are many alternatives such as the Troy Industries AR-15 Medieval Muzzle Brake.

 It’s a simple and effective way to control muzzle rise that won’t require you to cash out your retirement.
 The first thing you notice is the diamond-shaped teeth pattern on the front of the brake.
 This gives you the option of a CQB (Close Quarters Battle) strike using your rifle while the large strike face keeps the device from over penetrating and the teeth act as a standoff for body shots.
 It is made from 8620 steel and parkerized to resist the elements and gas erosion.
-It allows the use of most over the barrel suppressors and the manufacturer states it increases their effectiveness.
-Your rifle needs to have ½”-28 tpi (Threads Per Inch) for mounting and all that is left is a small donation of $44.99 + S&H (cheaper online) and they will send it to your door.
+It allows the use of most over-the-barrel suppressors and the manufacturer states it increases their effectiveness.
+Your rifle needs to have ½”-28 TPI (Threads Per Inch) for mounting and all that is left is a “small donation” of $47.00 + S&H and they will send it to your door.

 (4.)
 Multitasking and flexibility to do other things is a highly desirable characteristic for me when I choose replacement parts and even firearms.
-The SilencerCo AR-15 Saker Trifecta Muzzle Brake allows you to not only curb that pesky muzzle climb but accepts a suppressor as well.
+The SilencerCo ASR Muzzle Brake allows you to not only curb that pesky muzzle climb but accepts a suppressor as well.

 The catch you ask?